top of page

 The first way to do this is by going for a refined color scheme, with a minimal amount of hues.
 Use a black (“dark”, in web design jargon) or white (“clean”) background, since they make your photos stand out.

 Second, consider the type of display you want to use.
 It should fit the dominant format of your pictures: long scrolling if you take a lot of vertical photos (like portraits), and grids for horizontal ones.
-To help you out, take a look at this guide on choosing the right layout for your photography portfolio.

-04. Choose the perfect template
+05. Choose the perfect photography template

 Professionally-designed photography website templates give you the chance to have a beautiful portfolio ready in no time.
 Since they’re created with the specific needs of each photography genre in mind, you’ll find that they already include most of the sections and tools you need.
-These templates are free and are entirely customizable – from the header to the footer – so that your website will tell your story from your own unique perspective.
+These website templates are free and are entirely customizable – from the header to the footer – so that your website will tell your story from your own unique perspective.

 Even if you plan to create a photography website from scratch, browsing through templates for inspiration is a good idea.
 Looking at the online presentation other photographers use is a great way to find new ideas for displaying your work.